Mike Zunino Player Props: Guardians vs. Athletics

 Athletics Pitching Rankings (2022)

-- The Athletics pitching staff ranked 25th in MLB last season with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Athletics had a collective 7.6 K/9 last season, which ranked 25th in MLB.

-- The Athletics had a 4.53 team ERA that ranked 24th among all MLB pitching staffs.
+- The Athletics' 4.53 team ERA ranked 24th across all MLB pitching staffs.

-- Athletics pitchers combined to give up 195 total home runs at a clip of 1.2 per game (fourth-most in the league).
+- Athletics pitchers combined to give up 195 total home runs at a rate of 1.2 per game (fourth-most in the league).

-- In his last appearance on Sunday, Oct.
-2, the 29-year-old right-hander, started and went six scoreless innings against the Seattle Mariners.
+- The 27-year-old lefty came out of the bullpen and threw six scoreless innings when he last appeared Saturday, Oct.
+1 against the Seattle Mariners.

 © 2023 Data Skrive.
 All rights reserved.